jwilk-forks/wayback/wayback-cdx-server/README.md

 ### Counters ###

-There is some work on custom counters to enchance the aggregation capabilities of CDX server.
+There is some work on custom counters to enhance the aggregation capabilities of CDX server.
 These features are brand new and should be considered experimental.

 #### Duplicate Counter ####